moneill0/InsulinDataVis/README.md

-Final Project - Insulin Prices in the U.S. versus other Countries
+Final Project - Insulin Prices
 ===
 &nbsp;&nbsp;
 If you click on "Eli Lilly":